 As a series about console wars personified, it's only natural Neptunia would break the fourth wall.
 For example...

 Kid Icarus: Uprising is guilty of multiple counts of fourth wall breaking; talking about various story cliches, referencing various other Nintendo titles as well as its sister series, and a literal case after Chapter 9, where Hades tears through the fake credits.

 After beating Samurai Shodown 2, if the player chose to play as Wan-Fu, he breaks the fourth wall by telling the player he doesn't have a story ending like the other characters in the game do.

 The DigiPen student game Perspective does this rather spectacularly in its finale.
 After escaping the Arcade into a meta-reality, the character escapes THAT meta-reality through a machine labeled "Perspective".
 From there, there are a series of portals that simply loop back on themselves.
 The only way to escape this is to pause and quit the game.
 The player is presented with their desktop, which turns out to be another set of screens in the game.
 One falls over, revealing another portal.
 You, yourself, travels through the final portal, revealing the game's actual menu.

-In Lollipop Chainsaw, Juliet is able to see the bosses' info cards, and sometimes interacts with them (like responding to Zed being an animal abuser, or pushing Vikke's info card away from the camera).
+In Lollipop Chainsaw, Juliet is able to see the bosses' info cards, and sometimes interacts with them (like responding to Zed being an animal abuser, or slicing through Vikke's info card).